rxue/java8-harjoitus/src/main/java/practice/ocakasi/README.md

 * *object*: an instance of a class
 * Data types
   * *primitive type*: their values in the memory are where the *variable* is allocated
   * *reference type*: refers to an *object*.
-Their values are different from the **value of the object**, meaning *references* do not hold the value of the object.
-Instead, a reference "points" to an object by storing the memory address where the object is located (*reference* Resembles the *pointer* in C)
+    * Their values are different from the **value of the object**, meaning *references* do not hold the value of the object.
+    * Instead, a reference "points" to an object by storing the memory address where the object is located.
+In this sense, *reference* Resembles the *pointer* in C, but Java does not allow you to learn what the memory address is.
+    * An *object* can be accessed only via a *reference*
 * [*class members*](https://docs.oracle.com/javase/tutorial/java/javaOO/classvars.html)
 * [*JavaBeans*](http://download.oracle.com/otndocs/jcp/7224-javabeans-1.01-fr-spec-oth-JSpec/): a *software component model* for Java
   * *Property*: instance variable